Symplectic model order reduction of port-Hamiltonian systems: Introduction

-In many control design methods, like LQ and $H^{\infty}$, the controller will be of the same order as the original system, and that is why there is a need for a reduced model capturing the essentials of the original system.
-Model reduction is a well-established field with a long history, \cite{OptimalHankelNorm1984}, \cite{MoorePCA}, but model reduction for pH-systems is more recent, see e.g. \cite{Anto05}.
-Although the term pH-system is not used in that overview paper, since many pH-systems have a positive real transfer function, the result presented there can be used for pH-systems.
-Although the first results on model reduction of pH-system/passive system goes back almost two decades, recently there has been many new approaches to this question.
-Moment matching model reduction for pH-systems is done in \cite{Polyuga_MOR_PHS}, \cite{StructurePreserving_PHS}.
+In many control design methods, like LQ and $H^{\infty}$, the controller will be of the same order as the original system, which motivates the need for a reduced order model (\ROM) capturing the essential behaviour of the original system.
+Model order reduction is a well-established field with a long history, \cite{OptimalHankelNorm1984}, \cite{MoorePCA}, but \MOR methods for \pH-systems are more recent, see e.g.\ the overview paper \cite{Anto05}.
+Although the term \pH-system is not explicitly used in the latter overview paper, since many \pH-systems have a positive real transfer function, the results presented there can be used for \pH-systems.
+Although the first results on \MOR of \pH-systems/passive systems goes back almost two decades, recently there has been many new approaches to these questions.
+For example, moment matching \MOR of \pH-systems is done in \cite{Polyuga_MOR_PHS} and \cite{StructurePreserving_PHS}.
 Approximation of the underlying Dirac structure is the approach taken in \cite{EffortFlowConstraint_PHS}.
+In \cite{breiten2021passivity}, the authors use the spectral factorisation of the Popov function, i.e., $G(s)+G(-s)^*$ with $G(s)$ being the transfer function of (\ref{equ:pH_sys}), and the singular values of the solutions to the Lur'e equations to construct a reduced \pH model.
+In \cite{BrSc25} the authors design a reduced model based on LQG balancing.
+Further, in \cite{SOBMOR}, the \MOR methods which is based on parameter optimization to retain a reduced \pH system.
+The work \cite{sato2018riemannian} is based on Riemannian optimization and \cite{ionescu2013moment} is a moment matching method for nonlinear \pH systems.

-In \cite{breiten2021passivity} the authors use the spectral factorisation of the Popov function, i.e., $G(s)+G(-s)^\top$ to and the singular values of the solutions to the Lur'e equations to construct a reduced pH model.
-In \cite{BrSc21} the authors design a reduced model based on LQG balancing.
+As a special instance of \pH systems, there are Hamiltonian systems with no dissipation and no input/output term.
+For this special class of systems, it is important to preserve the underlying symplectic structure in the reduced order model.
+Known/recent works for this are by \cite{Symplectic, AfkH17} for linear symplectic reduced order models, \cite{BGH_symplectic, sharma2023symplectic} for reduced order models with nonlinear approximation methods and operator inference/system identification in \cite{ShaWK22}.
+In this article in particular, we combine the techniques of \cite{Symplectic} with the transfer function interpolation of \cite{BookMOR} to derive a novel \MOR method, extending the class of \pH systems it can be applied to.